Ottoman–Mamluk War (1516–1517): Background

-The relationship between the Ottomans and the Mamluks had been adversarial since the Fall of Constantinople to the Ottomans in 1453; both states vied for control of the spice trade, and the Ottomans aspired to eventually take control of the Holy Cities of Islam.
+The relationship between the Ottomans and the Mamluks had been adversarial since the fall of Constantinople to the Ottomans in 1453; both states vied for control of the spice trade, and the Ottomans aspired to eventually take control of the Holy Cities of Islam.
 An earlier conflict, which lasted from 1485 to 1491, had led to a stalemate.
 Having vanquished the Safavid Persians at the Battle of Chaldiran in 1514, sultan Selim I was eager to conquer the Mamluk Sultanate, which ruled in Syria and Egypt.
 Thus freed of other concerns, by 1516, the Ottoman Empire turned its full might against the Mamluks to complete the Ottoman conquest of the Middle East.

 Sultan Selim alleged that the Mamluks were Muslim oppressors and that they were allied with the Shia Safavids.
 Based on these accusations, a fatwa appeared, stating: “Whoever helps people who are misled, he is also a heretic."

-The Mamluks drafted farmers and peasants from rural areas as soldiers for their upcoming war with the Ottomans.
+The Mamluks drafted farmers and peasants from rural areas as soldiers for their forthcoming war with the Ottomans.
 In response, these men fled to avoid being drafted.
 This led to shortages in rural workers required for food production and a shortage of bread, resulting in a near famine that devastated towns from Cairo to Anatolia.

 Both the Ottomans and Mamluks assembled 60,000 soldiers.
 However, only 15,000 Mamluk soldiers were trained warriors: the rest were mere conscripts who did not even know how to fire a musket.
 As a result, most of the Mamluks fled, avoided the front lines, and even committed suicide.
 In addition, as had happened with the Safavids in the Battle of Chaldiran, the blasts of the Ottoman cannons and guns scared the Mamluk horses, which raced uncontrollably in every direction.